 Welcome to the website for Ivan Willis Rasmussen.
 (Chinese version 中文)

-I am currently a Visiting Assistant Professor of Political Science at NYU-Shanghai.
+I am currently an Assistant Professor of Practice in Political Science at NYU-Shanghai.
 Previous to this position, I was a Visiting Assistant Professor in the Government Department at Hamilton College and a Post-Doctoral Research Fellow at the Belfer Center for Science and International Affairs, Harvard Kennedy School.
 Academically, I focus on international relations and comparative politics with an interdisciplinary background in international organizations, conflict/security studies, and Pacific Asia.
 I received my PhD (August 2015) from Tufts University’s Fletcher School of Law and Diplomacy.
 I completed undergraduate studies at Princeton University’s Woodrow Wilson School and received my Masters of Arts in Law and Diplomacy from the Fletcher School.
-In addition to teaching as a visiting assistant professor at NYU-Shanghai, I have acted as a teaching fellow or assistant for multiple undergraduate and graduate courses.

 Originally from rural Kentucky, I have lived and worked abroad for sustained periods of time in France, China, India, and Turkey.
 For my dissertation field research, I spent nine months in Beijing on a Boren Fellowship through the National Security Education Program.
 I have also coordinated an international civic engagement program based in Zhuhai, China (PRC) sponsored by the Gates Foundation and Duke University.
 In 2015, I was a Summer Associate at the RAND Corporation researching Chinese views on Southeast Asia and the Developing World.
 I have additional policy experience from serving as a Rosenthal Fellow for the US Department of State in the Bureau of Democracy, Human Rights, and Labor.